 In 2012, I launched the Canadian HQ for global ecomm marketplace Etsy (their largest market outside of the US).
 During my time there, I ran national seller education programs, led a multi-city national marketplace movement, won a Webby Award for the video series Etsy: Make Your Living, and established Etsy's first-ever student ambassador program.
 Through community programs, digital marketing and strategic partnerships, I surpassed Etsy's ambitious growth goals, year over year.

 I write short fiction under the print series Future You: featuring original artwork by artist, Andrea Nakhla which Nasty Gal called, "more human than most humans."
-I’m currently working on a new collection of fiction.

 I’ve been published in Ephemera Magazine, Storychord, Metatron Press, Nasty Gal, Dialogues, You Care Too Much, VICE, Working Not Working, Boooooooom and elsewhere.
 See Selected Works for more.